shoaibnigamshaik/quickfrench/README.md

 ## Examples

-QuickFrench — A lightning‑fast French vocabulary trainer with multiple‑choice and typing modes, bi‑directional translation, and offline‑friendly caching.
+QuickFrench — A lightning‑fast French vocabulary trainer with multiple‑choice and typing modes, bi‑directional translation, and responsive client‑side caching.

 ## What you get